Independent bookstores and book culture in Quebec

 Literary Events

-Meetings, launches, and reading clubs
+Meetings, launches, and book clubs

-• Poetry Month (April): Readings in cafes, bars, and public spaces, with strong participation from local bookstores.
+• Poetry Month (April): readings in cafes, bars, and public spaces, with strong participation from local bookstores.

 FormatMultidisciplinary

-Quebec Literature
+Québec Literature

-A singular voice in the Francophonie
+A unique voice in the Francophonie

 ❖ To explore